 We provide a set of key theories and analytical tools to develop your strategic thinking skills.
 We start with understanding that strategy is not simply a game and understanding our own organisation and the context we find ourselves in is vital to strategizing.

 The course is structured in a way that starts with the big picture – the external environment – moves on to the competitive environment -the internal environment of the firm - and how value is created and captured by firms.
 However, strategy means nothing if we fail to implement it effectively, so, in week 2, we look at how decisions come be made, the barriers to implementation of strategy and how to overcome these.
 In the last week, we look at the key contemporary issues in strategy and the direction that strategic thinking is going.

 - What is strategy?

-- The external environment I: macro-environmental trends and how they impact businesses
+- The external environment I: macro-environmental trends and how they impact business

-- Corporate Strategy: How headquarters add value in a multi-business setting
+Corporate Strategy: Headquarters role and how to add value in a multi-business setting

-- Getting your idea heard II: Developing your negotiation skills
+Getting your idea heard: Developing your negotiation skills

 - Presentations and course reflections